NativeScript/nativescript-angular/CONTRIBUTING.md

 git push
 ```

-6. Create pull request.
+6. Create pull request which should be based on master.
 Replace replace env merge-release-in-master-branch with its value
 ```
 curl -d '{"title": "chore: merge release in master","body": "chore: merge release in master","head": "merge-release-in-master","base": "master"}' -X POST https://api.github.com/repos/NativeScript/NativeScript/pulls -H "Authorization: token ${GIT_TOKEN}"
 ```

-**If needed, revert version of modules and platform declarations to take the one from master:**
+**If needed, to revert file and take it from master:**
 ```
-git checkout origin/master nativescript-angular/package.json
+git checkout origin/master nativescript-angular/[some-file]
 git commit --amend
 git push --force-with-lease
 ```
-This will require to repeat steps from 1 to 4, since we need to keep the branches with the same history
+This could require to repeat steps from 1 to 4, since we need to keep the branches with the same history